khawkins98/transcription-to-markdown/EXAMPLES.md

 This demonstrates exceptional growth across all departments.
 ```

-### Multi-Speaker Meeting
+### Multi-Speaker Team Meeting

-For complex discussions with multiple participants:
+When you have three or more participants and need to track who said what:

 ```json
 {